-This is the time a year where the frazzle-factor builds exponentially.
+This is the the week where the frazzle-factor begins to build exponentially.
 Planning ahead helps to minimize any unnecessary stress — but now we’re down to the wire.

 Here’s a quick checklist of some last minute things to consider the week before Thanksgiving to make sure you can make the most of the upcoming Holiday season.

 - Create Holiday graphics to be incorporated into your site.
 “Holidizing” your site is not only fun but let’s site visitors know that you are there and involved in your site.

 - Get your Black Friday – Cyber Monday newsletter ready to send for on Wednesday.